War Horse Memorial

 The Memorial is the focal point for The War Horse Memorial fundraising program with the sales of the War Horse bronze editions 1/100, as well as the Animal Purple Poppy Fund to help equine and military charities.

-Her Majesty the Queen has No 1 at Buckingham Palace and No 10 is in Downing Street.
+War Horse Memorial Edition 1 is at Buckingham Palace given to Queen Elizabeth II and Edition No 10 is in Downing Street, London